Jewish Holiday Origami

 Jewish Holiday Origami by Joel Stern is 64 pages in size and contains instructions for 24 origami models.
-The book is organizes so that the easiest models are listed first and the more challenging models are listed last.
+The book is organized so that the easiest models are listed first and the more challenging models are listed last.
 However, the models are also listed according to each holiday.
 Each project is accompanied with a short paragraph describing how the origami model is related to the holiday in question.

 To celebrate the Sabbath, you can make a paper prayer book (Siddur), Sabbath candles, Kiddush Cup and a Sabbath Table.
 The Kiddush Cup is made with two sheets of paper.